-- 1. Wear ANSI-approved welding eye protection featuring at least a number 10 shade lens rating. - Wear leather leggings, fire resistant shoes or boots during use.
-Do not wear pants with cuffs, shirts with open pockets, or any clothing that can catch and hold molten metal or sparks. - 3.
-Keep clothing free of grease, oil, solvents, or any flammable substances.
+- Wear ANSI-approved welding eye protection featuring at least a number 10 shade lens rating. - Wear leather leggings, fire resistant shoes or boots during use.
+Do not wear pants with cuffs, shirts with open pockets, or any clothing that can catch and hold molten metal or sparks. - Keep clothing free of grease, oil, solvents, or any flammable substances.
 Wear dry, insulating gloves and protective clothing. - 4.
 Wear an approved head covering to protect the head and neck.
 Use aprons, cape, sleeves, shoulder covers, and bibs designed and approved for welding and cutting procedures. - 5.
+Wear an approved welding jacket or long sleeves to protect forearms from radiation burns. - 6.
 When welding/cutting overhead or in confined spaces, wear flame resistant ear plugs or ear muffs to keep sparks out of ears.